prifre/pfsms/README.md

 Groups handling
 It should be easy to send sms to just specific customers, based on Groups.
 Groups can be maintained using "Import/Export Groups".
-Additional groups can be created using by sending messages to multiple phonesnumbers.
+But easiest is to just under Messages specify Groupname and Phonenumbers and save as Group.

 Messages
+It is easy to recall a specific set of phones using Groups.
 There is no real limit on sms messages.
 They work with special characters "åäöÅÄÖ".
 It is not possible to send images in sms (MMS).

+Logging
+It is important to keep track of everything.
+Therefore a lot of textfiles are used to keep track. pfsms.txt - logfile, contain info on bugs, errormessages and what is happening in Program history.txt - a textfile sm
 Program was developed using Go and Fyne, originally for Windows.
 It should be possible to adjust it for Linux and Mac fairly easily.